tinysearch/tinysearch/README.md

 then browse to http://0.0.0.0:8000/demo.html to see the result.

+## Advanced Usage

 For advanced usage options, try

 ```
 tinysearch --help
 ```

-Please check what's required to [host WebAssembly in production](https://rustwasm.github.io/book/reference/deploying-to-production.html) -- you will need to explicitly set mime gzip types.
+Please check what's required to [host WebAssembly in production](https://rustwasm.github.io/book/reference/deploying-to-production.html) -- you will need to explicitly set gzip mime types.

 ## Docker

-If a full Rust setup, you can also use our nightly-built Docker images.
+If you don't have a full Rust setup, you can also use our nightly-built Docker images.

 ### Build